c3g/GenPipes_Docs/docs/source/deploy/access_gp_pre_installed.rst

 .. note::

-        If you are a student or a post-doc (or any other kind of Sponsored User), to be eligible to apply to `Digital Research Alliance of Canada (DRAC) <https://alliancecan.ca/en>`_ (formerly Compute Canada), the Principle Investigator (PI) of your laboratory must also have an account.
+        If you are a student or a post-doc (or any other kind of Sponsored User), to be eligible to apply to `Digital Research Alliance of Canada (DRAC) <https://alliancecan.ca/en>`_, formerly Compute Canada, the Principle Investigator (PI) of your laboratory must also have an account.
 You will need the Compute Canada Role Identifier (CCRI) of your sponsor/PI.
 The CCRI has the abc-123-01 form.
 It is free for Canadian academics to use the DRAC servers.

         **It will take one or two days before your account request is processed.**